 Homeowner doesn’t seem to care.

 Had I been able to land a cushy w-2, there’d be no need to panic file invoices or swallow the sunk costs of sometimes operating as a production company’s emergency till.
 No need to sort tax documents, again, far too late into the year.
 I'm fairly certain this God forsaken Yes You Can spirit entirely originates from the DNA of my father, the 1st black man in my hometown to do one of too many things.
 Baked into his definition of happiness was achieving an enjoyable work/life balance which he consistently attempted to realize.
-As a marketing consultant, I had a small and reliable portfolio of clients.
-Being the three year director of a children's nonprofit sharpened my fundraising skills and understanding of midwestern demographics.
-In a few short years, the idea of growth and pitching a well-known Ohio ad agency seemed within reach.
-I never made it past the introduction process and doubt the ad agency was in a position to consider the value of eagerness.
+As a marketing consultant, I had a reliable portfolio of clients.
+Being the three year director of a children's nonprofit sharpened my fundraising skills and understanding of demographics.
+By the time I had grown comfortable enough to pitching a well-known Ohio ad agency was within reach.
+It was my first time swinging into never made it past the introduction process and doubt the ad agency was in a position to consider the value of eagerness.

 Taking a chance as an artist, entrepreneur, business owner - anything really - is fucking hard.
-While 20% of small businesses fail before their second year anniversary, 65% bite the dust within the first ten years (Bureau of Labor Statistics).
-My first and only production company had the fortuitous advantage of lasting until year four when target markets shifted and investment and opportunities lagged - aka we moved to a new city and booked few, if any, contracts.
-I couldn’t offset the toll of creating new relationships with enough time and cash reserves to anchor authentic and professional interaction.
-These sorts of introductions live in the limited experiences for new kids on the block, especially if from marginalized communities.
+While twenty percent of small businesses fail before their second year anniversary, sixty-five percent bite the dust within the first ten years (Bureau of Labor Statistics).
+My first production company had the fortuitous advantage of lasting until year four when target markets shifted and investment and opportunities lagged.
+I couldn’t offset the toll of creating new relationships with enough time and cash reserves to anchor authentic business ties and land project engagements.
+These sorts of interactions pepper the lived experiences for new kids on the block, especially from marginalized communities.

-As defeating and embarrassing as it was to fold CEG (and I’m still folding, why does it take so long to fold?)
-I also recognize and give thanks that I could incorporate and work as a media entity.
-It doesn’t escape me, having the audacity to try to build a company at my age, with my gender and with limited formal training.
-What I was trying to obtain required balls.
-Now that they’ve finished reverberating and smacking me in my face, I’m ready to try again.
+As defeating and embarrassing as it was to fold my first production company, I also recognize and give thanks that I could incorporate and work as a media entity.
+It doesn’t escape me, having the audacity to build a business.
+What I was trying required balls.
+Surprisingly, once they finished reverberating and smacking me in the face, I was ready to try again.

-Proverbial teabagging aside, in those failures were lessons whose value I've only been able to appreciate after the fact.
-By design, some people will not be able to sustain the years of standing in the crowd.
-Even in the world of production assistant, being free to stand comes at a cost - the financial cost of being available to wait for the desired gigs also purchases the freedom to solely focus on not screwing up.
+Proverbial teabagging aside, in my previous failure were lessons whose value I've only been able to appreciate after the fact.
+By design, some people will not be able to sustain years of paying dues or operating on sweat equity.
+Being free to stand comes at a cost - the financial cost of being available to wait for the desired gigs also purchases the freedom to focus on achieving one's goal.
+I'm grateful for the opportunity to do what I do.

-Even though loss and failure is baked into growth and learning, bad PA’s don’t engender that sort of understanding.
-The US tax code recognizes the power in claiming losses, and I try to remember this each time I have to hop on the commie with not so good news.
 While we are all free to try our hands at any goal, for the majority of individuals who fall within the Persons of Color demographic, what's more important is planning for the barriers that consistently impede development.
-Being regularly limited to last minute call sheet changes, crew introductions and unclear expectations will always be challenges.
+Being limited to last minute call sheet changes, crew introductions and unclear expectations may always be challenges.
 But having reliable transportation to the gig that might ask you to run around town with or without crew?
-That sort of fortification can’t be addressed within the proclamations of a diversity program.
+That sort of fortification isn't typically addressed within the proclamations of a diversity program.

 After Dad passed away, I discovered a project tucked away in his file cabinet, a small business development and financial literacy plan initiated thru Shreveport, Louisiana -based Entrepreneurial Accelerator Program.
 By offering a host of services revolving around education, access and resources to assist in understanding and leveraging the economic landscape, EAP helps pack the weaponry for small business owners.
 For Dad the dreamer and encourager of believing in oneself, recognizing the need to teach the average guy to prepare was a kind reminder of the learning curve of life and entrepreneurship, and that it's perfectly acceptable to ask for the help.
 Knowing help will be needed is the first step.